 2. Don’t talk the whole time.
 Since you’re a little uncomfortable dancing in the first place – and especially with your parent – the normal thing to do is make small talk and chit chat.
 But talking the whole time about banal things like “was the steak cooked well enough” is not only really boring but also makes it harder to get nice photos of you two together.
 Talk a little and smile and laugh, but don’t talk through the entire song.

 3. Do discuss the dance with your parents ahead of time to make sure that they are into it and to include them in choosing a song.
 Don’t make the decision for them and don’t spring it on them at the last minute.
 Nobody likes surprises in front of 150 of their closest friends and family.

 6. Do remember that the parent dance is FOR YOUR PARENT as much as it’s for you.
-These are the people who changed your dirty diapers hundreds of times, taught you to walk, taught you to feed yourself, bought all of your clothes, kissed your boo-boos, and explained why the sky is blue.
+These are the people who changed your dirty diapers, taught you to walk, taught you to feed yourself, bought all of your clothes, kissed your boo-boos, and explained why the sky is blue.
 They are proud of you and they love you and your wedding may be a little bittersweet for them.
 Use your parent dance as a chance to say “I love you” and “thank you” and “I am glad you’re here.”
 It will make their night.

 7. Don’t look annoyed.
 Sure, parents are annoying, I get it, and even the mildly-annoying ones can be super annoying on a wedding day.
-The may have been annoying you all day!
+They may have been annoying you all day!
 But this is a moment and a photo op that your mom or dad is going to treasure.
 So smile.